ParadiseLost69/shopping-cart/README.md

-A website where people can shop and order things online.
-Used to practice React and routing.
+A mock website for Anne's furniture store.
+A store that buys antique furniture and refurbishes it to look modern.